General Educational Development (GED)

 The GED tests are offered in both English and Spanish.

 First, create an account on GED.com.
-You will receive an Age Alert telling you that you need to get a high school release form completed by the high school or school district (that you last attended) and bring it to the testing center where you plan to test.
+You will receive an Age Alert telling you that you need to get a high school release form completed by the high school that you last attended or the school district closest to your home, and bring it to the testing center where you plan to test.

 High schools and school districts are very familiar with this form and if you ask them for a high school release form they will know what you are asking for.